Aethari/Runic/README.md

-**Disclaimer:** Runic is only in a semi-usable state at the moment, so if you are cloning now don't expect it to be super functional.

 # Runic - A minimalist text editor written in pure Lua
 See the [doc](doc/) directory for some (very simple) documentation